 Restoring species of conservation concern and cultural value

-The goal of this project is to create and enhance wetland and riparian habitat within the lower Alouette watershed to support healthy populations of five culturally-valued species and 12 species of conservation concern.
-The project represents the implementation of an eco-cultural restoration plan for Katzie Traditional Territory, which integrates the principles of restoration ecology and adaptive management with Katzie Traditional Knowledge and priorities for conservation.
-In 2018, an enhancement site started in 2017 will be completed, a third year of effectiveness monitoring will be conducted to evaluate restoration success, and surveys for species at risk will be conducted, to guide conservation and habitat enhancement actions that address management plan priorities.
+The goal of this project is to create and enhance wetland and riparian habitat within the lower Alouette Watershed, to support healthy populations of salmonids and species of cultural value and conservation concern.
+The project represents the implementation of an eco-cultural restoration plan for Katzie traditional territory, which integrates the principles of restoration ecology and adaptive management with Katzie traditional knowledge and priorities for conservation.
+In 2019, the fourth year of this five-year project, effectiveness monitoring at habitat enhancement sites will be expanded to include water quality parameters, and address local and regional management priorities for species at risk: Great Blue Heron, Western Toad, and the Barn Owl.